chtenb/neo-ansi/README.md

 ## Usage

-We provide a few `.tmTheme` files that implement the Ansi16 standard as layed out in the DESIGN.md.
+We provide a few `.tmTheme` files that implement the Neo-ansi standard as layed out in the DESIGN.md.
 Many tools understand this format, but see below for specific details per tool.

 ### Usage in VSCode

-We've provided a collection of VSCode themes that implement the Ansi16 syntax highlighting scheme, which are available at [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16).
+We've provided a collection of VSCode themes that implement the Neo-ansi syntax highlighting scheme, which are available at [VSCode Neo-ansi](https://github.com/chtenb/vscode-neo-ansi).

 ### Usage in bat and delta

-The file [terminal-ansi16.thTheme](https://github.com/chtenb/ansi16/blob/main/terminal-ansi16.tmTheme) contains a definition of the ansi16 highlighting logic in terms of the 16 ANSI terminal colors in a format that can be understood by [bat](https://github.com/sharkdp/bat).
+The file [terminal-neo-ansi.thTheme](https://github.com/chtenb/neo-ansi/blob/main/terminal-neo-ansi.tmTheme) contains a definition of the neo-ansi highlighting logic in terms of the 16 ANSI terminal colors in a format that can be understood by [bat](https://github.com/sharkdp/bat).
 Any terminal applications that use bat for syntax highlighting (like [delta](https://github.com/dandavison/delta)) will be able to make use of this.

 You can install it by copying it manually to the bat themes folder, or by cloning this repository and running `install4bat.py`.
-Then you can optionally configure `terminal-ansi16` as the default theme by putting `--theme="terminal-ansi16"` in the bat config file.
+Then you can optionally configure `terminal-neo-ansi` as the default theme by putting `--theme="terminal-neo-ansi"` in the bat config file.

-If the 16 base colors of your terminal are then setup to match the 16 colors of the Ansi16 color theme in your editor, the syntax highlighting in your terminal git diffs will look the same as in your text editor.
+If the 16 base colors of your terminal are then setup to match the 16 colors of the Neo-ansi color theme in your editor, the syntax highlighting in your terminal git diffs will look the same as in your text editor.
-Note that the themes provided in the [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16) will automatically set the terminal color palette for you in the integrated terminal emulator.
+Note that the themes provided in the [VSCode Neo-ansi](https://github.com/chtenb/vscode-neo-ansi) will automatically set the terminal color palette for you in the integrated terminal emulator.

 ### Potential shortcomings